 - Drag-and-drop: To change the order of columns, drag-and-drop the report node to the desired position in the Report Explorer pane.
 Select the report template and click Run current report on the toolbar. - Sort: To sort the report results on a specific column, click the column header.
 The default sort order is the order in which you have created the objects in the model. - Hide a column: To hide a column, click the column header and drag it away from the report until you see the cross mark.
-To display a hidden column, right-click a column header, click Columns, and then select the column that you want to display. - Note: Hidden columns are included when you export a report to CSV or HTML. - Group the report result by a column: To group the report result by a column, click the column header and drag it to the Drag a column header here to group by that column section.
+To display a hidden column, right-click a column header, click Columns, and then select the column that you want to display.

+Group the report result by a column: To group the report result by a column, click the column header and drag it to the Drag a column header here to group by that column section.
 The following illustration shows a report that is grouped by two columns: